We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 Best and Worst West Coast Cruises For People Worried About Motion Sickness

-This is one of the most common questions that we get from clients who ask us to help them plan their cruise ship vacation.
+This is one of the most frequently asked questions we receive from clients who ask us to help plan their cruise ship vacation.
 Unfortunately, there are too many variables ever to promise a completely calm cruise, but certainly, some cruises will be better than others.
-While no itinerary will also be 100% calm, and some people are more sensitive to the rocking of the ship caused by the ocean, some itineraries will be better than others if motion sickness on a cruise is a concern.
-For instance,
+While no itinerary will be 100% calm, and some people are more sensitive to the rocking of the ship caused by the ocean, some itineraries will be better than others if motion sickness on a cruise is a concern.

 Best Cruises For People With Motion Sickness: